MESMER-group/mesmer/docs/source/development.rst

 - `Continuous integration (CI) <https://docs.travis-ci.com/user/for-beginners/>`_

-    - we use `Travis CI <https://travis-ci.com/>`_ for our CI but there are a number of good providers
+    - we use `GitHub actions <https://docs.github.com/en/actions/quickstart>`_ for our CI but there are a number of good options

 - `Jupyter Notebooks <https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46>`_